 What will you will see on your plants?

-As previously said, the passport has to follow a strict format and MUST contain the following fixed elements:
+As previously said, the passport has to follow a strict format.
+After 9 months of issuing EU plant passports, Brexit means we have to change the format and our passports are now UK Plant Passports only and MUST contain the following fixed elements:

 Below these must lie:

 B: Nursery registration number - number only as GB prefix no longer required post Brexit

 For further information please see https://www.gov.uk/topic/producing-distributing-food/crops-horticulture or contact us via email at firstname.lastname@example.org